IkarosKappler/plotboilerplate/README.md

   - drag and select elements
 - keyboard interaction customizable

-The compressed library has 135kb.
+The compressed library has 159kb.
+It once has been my aim to keep the base library less than 80kb – but the more powerful the lib gets the more difficult this turned out.

 ## Install the package via npm